madetech/handbook/guides/line-management/promotions.md

 ## How do I seek promotion for someone?

-In order to standardise and provide a fair evaluation of promotions, there will be two promotion windows each year - April/May and October/November.
-You will need to complete a promotion pack and submit this to the People Team, more information can be found in our [Promotion Guidance](https://docs.google.com/document/d/1SU_vMpC2Bp3M1qLO6kvKwmyUN4GWjSnCnJVxrdLUv5U/edit).

-## What is a promotion case and how do I create it?

-The largest factor in compiling this case is documenting the evidence that shows the individual is ready to progress to the next role, the [promotion case](https://docs.google.com/presentation/d/1y-we-hc7iXo6nhCwaTfRBgb1tff9Y-rwIs-l-ZNc9Gg/edit#slide=id.gc07cbd5c3a_0_0) template must be completed and shared with the People Team.

-We recommend advising the individuals you line manage to collect and record this evidence over time regardless of actively seeking upcoming promotions, and that this isn't likely to be a purely objective experience, they are looking to sell themselves and that is a skill that can be developed and nurtured like any other.
+Team members may apply for any open role in their career path listed on our careers page via [Workable](https://referrals.workable.com/made-tech/jobs/).
+If the role the individual you line manage is interested in a role that is not listed on this list please inform your head of team so we can collate date about our internal demand.
+You can find more information about the promotions process in our [Promotion Guidance for client facing team members](https://docs.google.com/document/d/1LjchEGWCVxeyCo4PTYZxd1PL0DKPUx_8AoT3F67ifoo/edit) or Promotion Guidance for our group facing team members (link will be updated soon)

 ### What should I do if the promotion case is unsuccessful?

-In the event the promotion case is unsuccessful, feedback will be provided by the line manager and team members will have the opportunity to appeal.
+In the event the promotion application is unsuccessful, feedback will be provided by the interviewing panel and the team members will have the opportunity to appeal.